Drighlington Primary School, Moorland Road, Drighlington, Bradford, West Yorkshire, BD11 1JY

 Phonics screen check- guide for parents.

 As you know, we are supporting your wonderful children to read and write through Phonics and English lessons every single school day.
-As discussed in parents evenings and phonics workshops, towards the end of this year your child will be taking part in the Year 1 Phonics Screening Check.
+As discussed in parents evenings and phonics workshops, towards the end of the school year, children in Year 1 take part in the Phonics Screening Check.

 This test is rolled out nationally each year and is designed to assess your children's reading skills via 40 words, split into 2 sections.
 Each section consists of 10 real words and 10 pseudo-words ('alien' or 'nonsense' words).
 These pseudo-words are 'thrown in' because your children need to be able to use their phonic decoding skills to be able to read any word they may come across as they progress through school, whether they know it's meaning or not.